ariya/phantomjs/CONTRIBUTING.md

 Some good practices for the feature branch:

-* Give it a meaningful name instead of, e.g. `prevent-zero-divide` instead of just `fix`
+* Give it a meaningful name, e.g. `prevent-zero-divide`, instead of just `fix`.
-* Make *granular* and *atomic* commits, e.g. do not mix a typo fix with some major refactoring
+* Make *granular* and *atomic* commits, e.g. do not mix a typo fix with some major refactoring.
 * Keep one branch for one specific issue.
 If you need to work on other unrelated issues, create another branch.

 ## Review and Merge